 Paperless billing pays off even in times of Corona

 With the sudden outbreak of Covid-19, all employees in home office and on business trips were cancelled overnight.
 At first, you would assume that there are no employee expenses at the moment.
 But even in these times, digital billing pays off as employees now expense headsets and other home office equipment and online training.
 The finance department would have previously waited a long time for physical copies and signatures that were needed in the traditional process.
 Now, this process is super easy, fast, and overseeable.

-According to Hoppichler, digitization in finance is becoming increasingly important.
-Fully automated and digitized financial processes are inevitable for him in the long term.
+According to Hoppichler, digitisation in finance is becoming increasingly important.
+Fully automated and digitised financial processes are inevitable for him in the long term.
 It’s not just about implementing a tool that facilitates part of the workflow, but about running the entire process.
 Today, 95% of the receipts at Diconium are submitted by mobile.

 Travel expense accounting was the starting point of digitising finances at Diconium, because it has a direct advantage for employees: they are spared the tedious task of creating travel expense reports.
 The entire finance department is now running digitally.
 Incoming invoices are also scanned directly with the receipt scanner so that the paper invoice does not have to be kept.
 Paper is gradually being banned from the entire process.
 Thus, Diconium will work paperless and crisis-proof thanks to digital expense accounting.